lunduniversity/schoolprog/exercises/interest-rates/README.md

     Starting Amount s

 ### Functions in Python
-Here is an example of a function in python that converts the time in hours (h) into the time minutes (m):
+Start of by reading the part about functions in the CHEATSHEET, below you will find another example of a function.
+The function below converts a given time of hours (h) into the time minutes (m):

 ```python
 def minute_converter(h):
     m = h * 60
     return m
 ```

-"def" is common keyword reserved in Python that tells the compiler that the code that follows is a function.
-The following code is the name of the function, usually with small letters and "_" between words.
-Pick a self explanatory name for your own sake, it will be easier to remember.
-Inside the parentheses is where you can put parameters, potential input for your function (here we have h for the hours that are going to be converted).
-Also here you should think about self explanatory variable names.
-After the parentheses is a ":", this will tell the compilator where the block of code starts fot the function.
-Indentation (the extra space before the code) will then tell the compilator what is part of the function. "return" will give back a valuw when calling the function, here we will get "m", the minutes.
+"return" will give back a value when calling the function, here we will get "m", the minutes.

 ##  Part B